Turn Google Docs into a Lightweight CRM in 5 Easy Steps26Mar

 Step 5.
 Work as you normally would with your Google Docs CRM working in the background.

-Record all your contacts into your Google Docs CRM – and without any data entry if you don’t want.
+Record all your contacts and messages automatically into your Google Docs CRM – and without any data entry if you don’t want.

 Lela Donelson